-There are two art galleries by The Mound located in Princes Street Gardens, The Royal Scottish Academy and Scottish National Gallery.
+There are two art galleries by The Mound located in Princes Street Gardens, The Royal Scottish Academy and the Scottish National Gallery.

-The Scott Monument, which you could see from Calton Hill, can be found in the East Gardens as well the exit out to the Waverley Mall and Train Station.
+The Scott Monument, which you could see from Calton Hill, can be found in the East Gardens as well as the exit out to the Waverley Mall and Train Station.

 You can read more about Princes Street Gardens in our guide.